saltzm/cgen/README.md

   * data:
     * Object of the form { fieldName : fieldType, ..., lastFieldName : lastFieldType }
 * **entry point** (TBD): A function to be called directly from main().
 This is required for a module that's executable.
-This could change to be a normal private function, with the module object specifying the name of the function to be used as the entry point in the case where the module is executable.
-This probably makes more sense.
+The function currently must accept no arguments and return void but later on should accept command line arguments and return an int.
+  * name: The name of the function (should be defined elsewhere separately).
+  * module: The module for which this function is an entry point.
+This module definition must have specified "executable: true".
 * **enum**: Declares/defines an enum
   * name: The name of the enum
   * module: The module the enum belongs to